wellspringcp/wellspring/01-principles/01-principles.md

 ## Role of Government

-`WS` Government is a corporation which monopolizes the legitimate use of force within its jurisdiction in order to guarantee an undisputed monopoly to the private property law through its courts.
-Government shall have the power to pass laws which preserve the undisputed monopoly position of its courts.
+`WS` Government is a corporation which monopolizes the legitimate use of force within its jurisdiction in order to guarantee private property law an undisputed monopoly on policy through its court system.
+Government shall have the power to pass laws which preserve the undisputed monopoly position of its courts and their jurisdiction over criminal and tort law.

-The `WS` government provides and law enforcement personnel (i.e, "police"), external defense via a standing army/navy/airforce (i.e, "military"); an `Externality Exchange Auction` market service; Courts/Franchisee Courts; intelligence and diplomacy; Contagion and Biohazard Management (`SovCBio`); government estate/asset management; and incentives for certain categories of insurance and products (using tax reductions only).
+The `WS` government provides law enforcement personnel and external defense via a standing military; an `Externality Exchange Auction` market service; Courts/Franchisee Courts; intelligence and diplomacy; Contagion and Biohazard Management (`SovCBio`); government estate/asset management; and incentives for certain categories of insurance and products (using tax reductions only).

 Branches of govt: Diplomatic, Military, Judicial, Informative, Estate, CBio, and Legislative.
 There is no executive.
 Only the Military, Estate and CBio branches shall have the power to deficit spend.
-The Diplomatic branch shall have the power to deficit spend **only** for the effectuation of the "Right to Leave" program.
 Deficit spending by any other branch shall be directly funded by its employees.
-Deficit spending by the Diplomatic branch on any program other than the "Right to Leave" program shall be directly funded by its employees.

 No regulatory committee or administrative agency (not even supposedly "independent" ones) shall be established by govt or given power to create or change law or bye-law.